-When I made these Stove Top Cabbage Rolls I had one thing in mind.
-A delicious dinner for my family and some hands on work that would actually take the stress of the day away.
-Because I am one of those people that relaxes after a day at work by cooking dinner for the family or a group of friends.
-But honestly I believe that we actually crave the tactile work of cooking after a busy day earning a living.
+When I make Stove Top Cabbage Rolls I usually have a couple of things in mind.
+A delicious dinner with my family and some hands on work that actually takes away the stress of the day.
+You see, I am one of those people that relaxes after a day at work by cooking dinner for my family or a group of friends.
+And from there a shared meal takes me quietly to the end of another great day!
+But honestly I also believe that we actually crave the tactile work of cooking after a busy day earning a living, and now in Texas, working around the property.
+Our brains need a break and tactile work is soothing as well.

-During my working years I was completely removed for people.
-Oh, I managed people such as hiring and yes firing, and departments, and especially budgets.
-But when the day was done, I craved time with people and the one sure way to reconnect with the people you care about is to share a meal together!
+During my working years I was absent from from working one on one, sharing tasks with people.
+Oh, I managed people, such as hiring and firing.
+Along with the different department meetings such as budgets and financial management of the income that kept the business going.
+Which meant when the work day was done, I enjoy time with family.
+And one sure way to reconnect with the people you care about is to share a meal together!
 Which for me starts with cooking.
+This recipe is the perfect dinner to enjoy making with a few extra hands helping...

 I think one of the most interesting products to come on the market in the last ten years are dinner kits.
-As I was watching the commercial for a well known dinner kit the other night, the gentleman in the commercial was explaining that he really didn't have time to cook, but he was speaking the words as he was busy cooking the ingredients from the kit into a meal to enjoy...So gather a few good (and easy) recipes, use a shopping service if that helps, but get back to cooking and sharing a meal with the family!
+As I was watching a commercial for a well known dinner kit the other night, the gentleman in the commercial was explaining that he really didn't have time to cook.
+Ironically, as he was speaking those very words, he was busy cooking the ingredients from the kit, into a meal to enjoy...So gather up a few good (and easy) recipes, use a shopping service if that helps, but get back to cooking and sharing a meal with the family.
+It's good for us all!

 Some additional thoughts on this recipe:

 This recipe does not call for rice, cooked or raw.
-I know that is that rice is traditional, but these Stove Top Cabbage Rolls are like little meatloaves!
+I know that rice is traditional, but these Stove Top Cabbage Rolls are more like little meatloaves wrapped in cabbage!

-The thick spines of the cabbage leaves are cut away.
+The thick spines of the cabbage leaves are cut away to make tender, easy to manage rolls.
 Simply overlap the edges as instructed and get rolling!
+It does all work out...

 Please don't leave out the dried tomatoes, they add a richness to the sauce.